tdididit/a8-sio2sd/README.md

 Ready to use device at [sellmyretro.com](https://www.sellmyretro.com/offer/details/40995)

-If you want support my designer fund with small donation, you can [PAYPAL.ME](https://www.paypal.me/tdididit)
+If you want support my designer fund with small donation, you can do it via [PAYPAL.ME](https://www.paypal.me/tdididit)